thibautdelille/publictones/README.md

 * [SocketIO](http://socket.io/)
 * [MongoDB](http://www.mongodb.org/)

-you can use the application on [www.publictones.com](http://www.publictones.com)
+You can use the application on [www.publictones.com](http://www.publictones.com)

 This projects is ready to be deploy on [openshift](https://openshift.redhat.com/)